Automorphism groups and linearizability of rational Fano conic bundle threefolds: Equivariant principally polarized abelian varieties over algebraically closed fields

 which induces the map

 is a $G$-eqivariant homomorphism of $G$-abelian varieties. \begin{example} Let $C$ be a smooth projective curve over an algebraically closed field $k$ with a regular action of a finite group $G$.
-Then $\JJ(C)$ is a $G$-abelian variety and the natural bijection $\phi^1_C:\Pic^0(C)\to \JJ(C)(k)$ is $G$-equivariant.
-Here $\JJ(C)=\PPic^0_{C/k}$ is the Jacobian variety of $C$.
+Then the Jacobian variety $\JJ(C)=\PPic^0_{C/k}$ of $C$ is a $G$-abelian variety, and the natural bijection $\phi^1_C:\Pic^0(C)\to \JJ(C)(k)$ is $G$-equivariant.
 Since the theta divisor of $C$ is $G$-invariant, the canonical principal polarization $\theta_C$ is $G$-invariant, i.e., the Jacobian variety $\JJ(C)$ is a $G$-equivariant principally polarized abelian variety. \end{example}

 Murre shows that a principally polarized abelian variety over an algebraically closed field $k$ is isomorphic to the product of indecomposable, principally polarized abelian varieties over $k$ \cite[Lemma 10]{4}.
 The following lemma and corollary are an equivariant version of \cite[Lemma 10]{4}. \begin{lem}(\cite[Lemma 3.1]{1} and \cite[Lemma 10 $($i$)$]{4}) Let